mvensky/BotoHead/README.md

 What remains are 8 rows, all without tooMany, and all permutations of the remaining 3 flags.

-A test program, lifecycleModule_tests.py, is included to drive through the various options in the above table.
+A test program, lifecycleModule_figleaf_tests_coverage.bsh, is included to drive through the various options in the above table.

+To get a coverage report, first run lifecycleModule_figleaf_tests_coverage.bsh.
+Then browse to any of the resultant html_caseX directories where X is a number from 1 to 11.
+Locate the index.html file within one of the above directories.

+Next locate the lifecycleModule.py entry within the html page and click on it.
+You will be presented with a summary banner for line coverage as well as a color-coded report showing accessible and inaccessible lines.

 #### Example Runs: